-Negative correlation of end-point error with stiffness
+Negative correlation of endpoint error with stiffness

 Analysis of torque variability in the voluntary co-contraction experiment (Figs. 10D and 11A) showed that it increased with stiffness but with a weaker correlation than EMG variability.
 The positional variability averaged over the movement duration also increased significantly with IMCJ, but with an even weaker correlation (Figs. 10E and 11A).
-In stark contrast, the final end-point error was significantly larger for the lowest co-contraction level than for the medium or high level (Figs. 10G and 11A).
-For the higher accuracy requirements of the target-size experiment, subjects chose a higher IMCJ level and achieved a lower end-point deviation (Fig. 7).
-Therefore, subjects exploited the relationship between stiffness and accuracy as the task demands changed.
+In stark contrast, the final endpoint error was significantly larger for the lowest co-contraction level than for the medium or high level (Figs. 10G and 11A).
+For the higher accuracy requirements of the target-size experiment, subjects chose a higher IMCJ level and achieved a lower endpoint deviation (Fig. 7).
+Therefore subjects exploited the relationship between stiffness and accuracy as the task demands changed.

-Although these findings seem counter-intuitive because higher stiffness involves larger motor commands, resulting in larger signal-dependent noise, they can be reconciled within the extended TOPS framework as will be explained later.
+Although these findings seem counterintuitive because higher stiffness involves larger motor commands, resulting in larger SDN, they can be reconciled within the extended TOPS framework as will be explained later.
 Co-contraction has two effects within this model.
 First, it increases the noise produced by the actuators; although some of the forces in co-contraction cancel each other out, the variabilities from both agonist and antagonist are additive.
 Second, it changes the impedance of the limb.
-The impedance determines how the noise plays through the motor apparatus into the end-point error.
-Figure 11 most markedly demonstrates this effect of decreased and reversed correlation with IMCJ as the signal is transformed from EMG activity to torque, to position, to end-point variability, and finally to end-point error.
+The impedance determines how the noise plays through the motor apparatus into the endpoint error.
+Figure 11 most markedly demonstrates this effect of decreased and reversed correlation with IMCJ as the signal is transformed from EMG activity to torque, to position, to endpoint variability, and finally to endpoint error.

-Decreased end-point error under higher co-contraction might be explained by two control mechanisms.
-One is the impedance control that utilizes the muscle's intrinsic spring properties to realize a desired trajectory or end point in negative feedback control (Hogan, 1985; Burdet et al., 2001; Osu et al., 2002; Franklin et al., 2003).
+Decreased endpoint error under higher co-contraction might be explained by two control mechanisms.
+One is the impedance control that utilizes the muscle's intrinsic spring properties to realize a desired trajectory or endpoint in negative feedback control (Burdet et al. 2001; Franklin et al. 2003; Hogan 1985; Osu et al. 2002).
 When muscle stiffness is increased by feedforward and predictive co-contraction, the increased feedback gains bring higher accuracy.
-The achievement of the desired trajectory and end-point is suggested because the end-point error decreased while the end-point deviation showed no definite trend as IMCJ increased in the co-contraction control experiment (Figs. 10F and G).
-Furthermore, in the target size experiment, the positional deviation decreased with higher stiffness (small target size) only in the late stage of movement (Fig. 5G), corresponding to the larger EMG activity and IMCJ in only the latter half of movement duration (Figs. 5A and B).
+The achievement of the desired trajectory and endpoint is suggested because the endpoint error decreased while the endpoint deviation showed no definite trend as IMCJ increased in the cocontraction control experiment (Fig. 10, F and G).
+Furthermore, in the target size experiment, the positional deviation decreased with higher stiffness (small target size) only in the late stage of movement (Fig. 5G), corresponding to the larger EMG activity and IMCJ in only the latter half of movement duration (Fig. 5, A and B).
 A second possible control mechanism is the optimal feedback control proposed by Todorov and Jordan (2002), where time variant feedback gains are optimally selected based on neural feedback computations rather than muscle co-contraction.
-This computational theory seems to suggest larger torque variability for higher gains of neural feedback loops, which seems at odds with our results showing higher stiffness and accuracy with little change in torque variability (Figs. 7D and F).
-Therefore, we may conclude that co-contraction leads to a trade-off between increased noise and reduced consequences due to the changed impedance.
+This computational theory seems to suggest larger torque variability for higher gains of neural feedback loops, which seems at odds with our results showing higher stiffness and accuracy with little change in torque variability (Fig. 7, D and F).
+Therefore we may conclude that co-contraction leads to a trade-off between increased noise and reduced consequences due to the changed impedance.
 In our experiment, the increased variability of position seen during movement can be interpreted as the effects of increased SDN, whereas the reduced final error may be due to the impedance change, which reduces variability.